ArtoriasCode/jwtgo/README.md

 The project was created for educational purposes and can be used in your projects as needed.

 ## Project architecture
-The architecture of a web application consists of 3 main layers:
+The architecture of a web application consists of 4 main layers:
+- API gateway
-- Controller
+- Microservice
 - Service
 - Repository